 If you are just using your username and password to log in to your account, that account is just a brute-force attack away from being compromised.
 The hackers only need to guess your password and they are in.

-Enabling 2FA will add another layer of security to your account so that even if the hackers manage to crack your password, they still need to enter a six-digit code that was sent to your phone.
+Enabling 2FA will add an extra layer of security to your account so that even if the hackers manage to crack your password, they still need to enter a six-digit code that was sent to your phone.

 The best option is to use a physical 2FA key, but if you’d rather not buy a key, the authenticator app option works well.